ngspipes/main/docs/ToolsRepository.md

      }
   }
 ```
+**Listing 3.1: JSON schema for specifying the names of the tools included in the repository.**

 ## Tool descriptors

 To each available tool in our framework, we have a _tool descriptor_, _i.e._, a JSON file responsible for supplying all the information needed about the tool, such as the memory needed to execute it, the commands and the arguments of each command.
-The format of this file is given by the following JSON schema:
+The format of this file is given by the JSON schema presented in Listing 3.2.

 ```
     {